latest nhpb_banner 1__compressed

 Specialized Florida job programs for disabled, elderly, veterans, and teens among others

 Veterans services are administered by staff.
-Your local centers provide clients with access to employment specialists.
+Your local centers in Florida provide clients with access to employment specialists.
 Ideally they can help the hundreds of thousands of veterans and military personnel that live in Florida make the transition into civilian life or improve their current job situation from new gaining skills.
 Priority will always be given to members of the military.

 Florida workers with disabilities can get advice and one on one support in navigating the system.
 Receive help in going through the complex levels of government and/or non-profit entitlement programs, receive career guidance, and learn about the ADA.

-Teenagers, recent graduates and so called young job seekers receive attention as well.
+Teenagers, recent graduates and so called young job seekers receive attention from CareerSource as well.
 Additional programs are for job seekers who range in age from 16 to 21.
 Specialists can help these younger clients.
 For example, receive assistance in exploring career opportunities, help with finding a summer job, access to resources for job training and education.
 Internships are sometimes available too.

 Seniors and workers over the age of 55 may receive help too.
 Programs such as Experience Works are available.
 This is the state of Florida's and the nation’s largest and most established nonprofit organization.
 It will help people find employment and local job training opportunities.

 Another option is the Senior Community Service Employment Program (SCSEP).
 The state, using the resources offered at your local Workforce Center, provides opportunities for low income residents in Florida over the age of 55 that are seeking a job.
 Many of the positions offered will be part time and clients will be placed with an employer where they can gain experience and learn a new skill.
 Ideally it will lead to a full time job.
+Learn more on the U.S. Senior community service employment program.

-Government assistance for unemployed and job seekers
+Government assistance in Florida for unemployed and job seekers

 Florida families that currently receive government or public assistance can get help too.
 Centers can guide clients through the requirements and application processes for public assistance and employment assistance that is offered through the Welfare to Work program.
 While someone looks for a job they may be able to benefit from child-care assistance, temporary cash assistance (TANF), or even food stamps.